MikolajZiolk/MikolajZiolk/README.md

 ### Hi there 👋,
 I'm a pursuing a degree in Computer Science & Econometrics at AGH University of Science and Technology.
 My primary interests lie in .NET development and data analysis in R.

+At the university, I am actively involved in scientific and social activities.
+I am a member of the "Mentor" scientific club, where I improve my skills in data analysis and statistics.
+I also belong to the student organization ESTIEM, where I develop my soft skills.

 Skills: C#/ SQL / R / C

 - 🌱 I’m currently learning C# || R || JavaScript || HTML5 || CSS